crossbrowsertesting/selenium-webdriverio/readme.md

 }
 ```

 All that's left to do now is add your tests!
 The directory we specified in the config file is `/test/specs`, so place your tests there.
-Here is the sample test we'll use:
+Here is the sample test we'll use saved in a file named login.js:

 ```javascript
 const request = require('request');